kframework/c-semantics/examples/README.md

 undefined behavior is an easy problem that can be checked statically.
 In fact, it is undecidable statically; moreover, one needs to use the entire semantics in order to check it dynamically.
-However, one can use `kcc` to help identify these problems as well as to explore correct nondeterministic evaluations.
+However, one can use `kcc` to help identify these problems as well as to explore correct non-deterministic evaluations.

 ### Undefinedness examples

 Let's start with a simple example that can be caught just with interpretation.
-Consider the program at `examples/search/undefAdd2.c`:
+Consider the program at [examples/search/undefAdd.c][]:
 ```c
 int main(void){
    int x = 0;